anngroong/podcasts/content/episode/449-sergei-melkonian-israel-iran-crackdown-on-armenian-opposition-pashinyan-in-istanbul.md

 ## Personal Thoughts from the Participants
 - Hovik: Shout out to Brian Berletic for excellent geopolitical coverage
 - Sergei: Israel-Iran war was an important test for South Caucasus and Armenia

+## The Kitchen Sink
+- Crackdown on opposition figures tied to the ARF and the Srbazan Movement.
+- Arrest of billionaire Samvel Karapetyan after defending the Armenian Church
+- Gunfire Continues At Armenian Border Towns
+- Dismissal of NSS chief Armen Abazyan amid rising pressure on security institutions.
+- Lawsuit filed by Armine Fanyan accusing Pashinyan of inciting hatred.
+- Anna Hakobyan’s “Education is Trendy” campaign shielded as a state secret.

 # Wrap-up